adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 * ​​​Make up to 500 Site Mounting Connections
 * Mount as many sources as you like to one site.
 * Includes build triggers

-## Let us know what you think!

-Site Mounting is an open-ended feature with a huge range of workflows that can be triggered from a single commit to a mounted repository.
-Any number of publishing actions can now be chained together with this feature.
-We’re excited to see what our power users will be able to build, and what kinds of problems they’ll now be able to solve.

-It’s a delight to be able to build out a feature that simplifies existing workflows for our customers, and also opens up a huge range of architectural possibilities for CloudCannon users.

-We’d love to hear how you plan to use Site Mounting in your workflows, and how CloudCannon can help you.

 <!-- notionvc: 7937cf17-ecc8-4be6-a893-fbb3830dcbb6 -->